Bloggers have a love-hate relationship with Blogging Income Reports.

 But my goal for the future is to focus more on Affiliate Marketing.
 I plan on writing more affiliate posts and promoting them like a mad woman in order to slowly shift to earning passive income.

-I have already taken a step toward my Passive Income goal by creating digital printables which I sell in my shop here.
+I have already taken a step toward my Passive Income goal by creating digital content which I sell in my shop here.

 Gaining clients is super easy if people are able to decipher what you do within 2 minutes after they land on your blog.